Jidly/channelpear.bundle/README.md

   * on FreeBSD *usr/pbi/plexmediaserver-amd64/plexdata/Plex\ Media\ Server/Plug-ins/*
 4. Rename folder from **channelpear.bundle-master** to **channelpear.bundle**
 5. Restart Plex Media Server

+### Change Settings ###
+You must disable "Direct Play" and "Direct Stream" in your Plex Web settings under the "Player" category. (click "show advanced" if you can't see the options)

+Doing this will allow you to stream from sources in a web browser that would otherwise fail due to crossdomain restrictions.

 ### Link your Library ###
 Once you've installed the plugin successfully, you'll need to link it to your channel PEAR library. **The plugin will not work until you complete this step**.
 Go here for linking instructions: http://jidly.github.io/channelpear.bundle/